reframejs/reframe/docs/overview.template.md

 Reframe is a "Universal Framework":
 You can create any type of apps such as **modern interactive apps** as well as **old-school non-interactive apps**.

-Reframe aims to be the **"modern Django / Ruby on Rails"**:
- - Interactive views: First-class support for interactive views with React, Vue, etc.
- - Ejectable: Gain full control by progressively ejecting the framework.
- - Full-stack ORM: No need to create API endpoints to access your data from the frontend.
-(Work-in-progress.)
- - Easy deploy: "Serverless deploy" with serverless Node.js and serverless database.
-(Work-in-progress.)

 <br/>
 <br/>